luongvo/spring_hibernate_jpa_db2/README.md

 mvn install:install-file -Dfile=<PATH TO DB2JCC FILE> -DgroupId=com.ibm.db2 -DartifactId=db2jcc -Dversion=3.66.46 -Dpackaging=jar -DgeneratePom=true

+- Create new connection name 'SAMPLE' and run SQL in STUDENT.sql file to create STUDENT table and data.

 - Build and run project, see the log in console